Legion of Honor

 America's legendary coast-to-coast Lincoln Hwy officially ends at 100-acre Lincoln Park, which served as San Francisco's cemetery until...

 Hit your stride on the 10.5-mile stretch of Coastal Trail starting at Fort Funston, crossing 4 miles of sandy Ocean Beach, wrapping...

 For game-sabotaging views, the hilly, 18-hole Lincoln Park course wraps around Land's End and the Legion of Honor to face Golden Gate...

-First stop, Cannes; next stop, Balboa and 37th, where Russian documentaries split the bill with first-run movies, family-friendly...
+First stop, Cannes; next stop, Balboa and 37th, where film-fest favorites split the bill with Chaplin classics, family-friendly Saturday...

 100 34th Ave · interesting places nearby